betrusted-io/xous-kernel/README.md

 # Xous Kernel

 This contains the core kernel for Xous.
-It is implemented as a library that you include with your `pid 0` program.
+It requires a stage 1 loader in order to start up, as it assumes the system is already running in Supervisor mode.

 ## Building

-`cargo build`
+To build the kernel, you will need a riscv32 target for Rust.
+Possible targets include `riscv32i-unknown-none-elf`, `riscv32imac-unknown-none-elf`, or `riscv32imac-unknown-xous-elf`.

+1. Decide what target you want.
+For simple, embedded systems this could be `riscv32i-unknown-none-elf`, and for more complex systems with compressed instructions you could use `riscv32imac-unknown-none-elf`.
+2. Get Rust.
+Go to https://rustup.rs/ and follow its instructions.
+3. Install the proper toolchain: `rustup target add ${target_arch}`
+4. Build the kernel: `cargo build --release --target ${target_arch}`

+## Using

+To use the kernel, you must package it up into an arguments binary with `xous-tools`.

 ## Testing